Habitat Management Program

 Anticipated Duration: 6 months, no more than a total of 1,040 hours worked.

-Salary: $13.00 to $17.00 per hour, depending on education and experience.
-There are no benefits with these positions, except paid holiday leave after 90 calendar days of employment.
+Salary: Depends on education and experience.
+There are no benefits with this position, except paid holiday leave after 90 calendar days of employment.

 For technical support regarding the filing of your application in JobAps, please contact: Samantha Wasef, Samantha.Wasef@CT.Gov, 860-937-6357.